Proper Puppy Paw Care: Tips for Your Aussie Mate's Health - Zach's Pet Shop

 Regularly clean your dog's paws, check for injuries, trim nails, and moisturise.
 Apply paw wax to your dog's paw pads before exposing them to extreme weather or surfaces.

-What can I use to moisturize my puppies paws?
+What can I use to moisturise my puppies paws?

 You can use dog-specific paw balms or creams.
 Avoid human products as they may be too harsh for pups.